Also known as: ring pull up, ring-assisted pullup, assisted ring row, band-assisted ring pullup, ring pullups

 How to Do Assisted Ring Pull Up

-- Set ring height: Adjust rings to about shoulder height and check they hang evenly with straps secure before starting.
+- Set ring height: Adjust rings to shoulder height and check straps are even.
+Stand slightly in front of rings for a stable starting position with feet flat.

-- Pull to rings: Drive elbows down and back while rotating wrists inward, pulling your chest toward the rings with elbows close to your sides.
+- Pull to rings: Drive elbows down and back, rotate wrists inward, pull chest toward the rings while keeping elbows close to your sides and core tight.

 Muscle Groups